tmacro/drift/README.md

 **Drift**: the cluster aware media re-encoding daemon

 Drift monitors a shared directory for files to convert, converts them to the specified format, copies the converted file to an output directory, and finally deletes the original file.
-Multiple instances of drift can be start, either on the same machine or on a networked cluster of machines.
+Multiple instances of drift can be started, either on the same machine or on a networked cluster of machines.
 Drift instances coordinate their efforts using etcd for distributed locking, and configuration.

 ## Prereqs